appsmithorg/appsmith-docs/website/docs/packages/tutorial/js-module.md

 <dd>

+This code passes the date value from a Date Picker widget to the JS module using the `formatWithTimeZone` function.

 ```js
 {{formatTimeZone_1.formatWithTimeZone(DatePicker1.formattedDate)}}
 ```

-This code ensures that whenever a date is selected in the Datepicker, the Text widget displays the formatted date.
+Whenever a date is selected in the Datepicker, the Text widget displays the formatted date.
 It provides a versatile solution for formatting date data in various contexts, such as tables or any other location within your application.

 </dd>